Highams Park Forum

 Safer Neighbourhoods is about local policing; police and partners working with you, to identify and tackle issues of concern in your neighbourhood.

-Each team is normally made up of six police and Police Community Support Officers (PCSOs).
+Each team is normally made up of Police and Police Community Support Officers (PCSOs).
 Their aim is to listen and talk to you, and find out what affects your daily life and feelings of security.
 These might be issues such as anti-social behaviour, graffiti, noisy neighbourhoods, yobs or vandalism.
 Then, they work in partnership with you and other agencies to find a lasting solution.

 Back to top